 The Action Programme requires to be reviewed at least every two years with the LDP reviewed every five years.
-In the interim period, in preparation of a new LDP, a monitoring statement is being prepared that will report on a collection of indicators to assess progress towards implementation of the spatial strategy and the effectiveness of policies as a regulatory framework.
-The monitoring statement will be central in the production to the LDP that will follow this one.
+In the interim period, in preparation of a new LDP, a monitoring statement is prepared and reports on a collection of indicators to assess progress towards implementation of the spatial strategy and the effectiveness of policies as a regulatory framework.
+The monitoring statement will be central in the production of the LDP that will follow this one.